alx00x/convert-tools/README.txt

 NOTES:
  - ffmpeg.exe and ffmpeg2theora.exe have to be in same folder as .bat scripts.
- - In "_extensions.txt file you can define file type you wish to convert.
+ - In _extensions.txt file you can define file type you wish to convert.
  - Scripts will automatically rename your file if they find spaces.
 Please use underscores.